 Hubert H. Humphrey Fellowship Program

-Download our brochure and most recent newsletters.
+Download our most recent newsletters.

 This Year’s Fellows

 Fourteen Hubert H. Humphrey Fellows are spending ten months at the Maxwell School participating in graduate study, professional development, and cultural exchange.

 The 2022-2023 cohort hails from Argentina, Georgia, India, Malawi, Malaysia, Montenegro, Pakistan, Palestinian Territories, Peru, Philippines, Republic of Korea, Tajikistan and Ukraine.

 The fellows’ diverse professional experience and academic interests include public administration reform, digital transformation and innovation, NGO management, cybersecurity, humanitarian and emergency management, tax policy, information technology policy and management, non-governmental organization management, gender policy and public policy, among other areas.